CSFINet/CSFINet/README.md

 configs/ : Selection of models and datasets

-dataset_down.text: You can choose from the download links we provide to download
+dataset_down.txt: You can choose from the download links we provide to download

 you can run the train.py and test.py for training and testing.